 Only then, at our wits end, did we decide to consult other RVers about our issue in hopes of some effective solutions.
 RVillage, what my husband commonly refers to as Facebook for RVers, proved to be the best platform for our query.
 Several, if not all, responses from other travelers suggested purchasing a larger dehumidifier, capable of controlling moisture levels in a space equal to or more than our rig’s square footage.
 Eliminate condensation by eliminating the moisture in the air.
 No moisture, no condensation!
 (It’s a wonder we didn’t catch on to this living in the desert before!)

 There were a number of brand-name dehumidifiers recommended.
 After reviewing a selection of the top rated dehumidifiers online, we settled on the 70-Pint Frigidaire FAD704DWD.
 We made our purchase through Amazon and received the product within days.
-The following is a video that showcases setup and operation of the product.

 A Quick Review Of Our Dehumidifier

 Our thoughts on the dehumidifier?
 We don’t regret the steep price of $220.
 The Frigidaire has pretty much solved all of our condensation issues and taken the place of any previous moisture absorbing products purchased.
 As it says in its name, the Frigidare can collect up to 70 pints of water a day in a space up to 1500 square feet, way more space than our rig contains.
 We could have settled on a 30-pint dehumidifier, but we doubt it would do as efficient a job as this one.
 Like my husband says, “You simply set it and forget it.”
 Condensation is a thing of the past!

 Thanks for reading the Gone Workamping blog from Workamper News.
 Join Workamper.com today to see all the new job opportunities for RVers, as well as the training and resources to confidently find the right Workamping job for you – easily and securely.